 - Commercial due diligence

-Commercial due diligence investigates the market position of an organisation’s products and services to determine its commercial appeal.
+Commercial due diligence software investigates the market position of an organisation’s products and services to determine its commercial appeal.

 - Market due diligence